digitalbazaar/did-context/README.md

 Code and packaging development is at the [did-context][] project.
 The contexts themselves are developed in the [did-spec][] project.

+Contexts in this package are updated manually from the [did-spec][] contexts.
+Please file an issue if this package is not synced with [did-spec][] changes in a timely manner.

 Small note: If editing the Readme, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.